The Case Against Flame Retardants in Furniture – Part One

 The main argument the FR industry used (and continues to use) was that FRs give you 12-14 mins escape time from a fire.
 However, there are some problems with this claim:

 * See Richard Hull/Anna Stec's paper in Chemosphere Dec.
-2017 – piece below with link*.
+2017 – piece below with link**.
 Canadian TV also ran tests with FR-treated and non-treated upholstered chairs to find only around a minute's difference in them fully catching fire.
 And a recent BBC TV programme looking at the benefits of sprinklers inadvertently proved the case against FRs, i.e. it set light to a typical bedroom set-up and regardless of the FRs in the mattress, the entire room was aflame within 3 minutes.
+There are also numerous videos on YouTube, made by UK fire services, which show how a bedroom fire is fully developed in less than 3 minutes, despite the presence of huge amounts of flame retardants in the mattress; example here.

 What is the proof that FRs work with regard to the Furniture Regulations?